-Monetary Contribution in Economic Centers/Growth Incentive Zones: Development and redevelopment in Economic Centers and Growth Incentive Zones within Water Quality Improvement Areas that have been (continued on next page)
+Monetary Contribution in Designated Mapped Areas: Development and redevelopment in designated Economic Centers, Industrial and Service Trade Areas, Villages, and Growth Incentive Zones within Water Quality (continued on next page)

-identified as requiring comprehensive wastewater treatment solutions shall, in the Commission's discretion, be required to provide a monetary contribution, not to exceed \$20 per gallon of design flow of wastewater per day, towards community wastewater facility planning or implementation efforts that may include infrastructure for wastewater management, if in the Commission's judgment, such contribution would assist in the planning or implementation of such infrastructure.
-In towns without designated Economic Centers, this MPS shall not apply.
+Improvement Areas that have been identified as requiring comprehensive wastewater treatment solutions shall, in the Commission's discretion, be required to provide a monetary contribution, not to exceed \$20 per gallon of design flow of wastewater per day, towards community wastewater facility planning or implementation efforts that may include infrastructure for wastewater management, if in the Commission's judgment, such contribution would assist in the planning or implementation of such infrastructure.
+In towns without a Land Use Vision Map, this MPS shall only apply to development and redevelopment in Water Quality Improvement Areas.